-ATHLETIC CODE OF ETHICS/CONDUCT
+ATHLETIC AND STUDENT ACTIVITY CODE OF ETHICS/CONDUCT

-Inherent in interscholastic athletics are such principles as athletic courtesy, ethics, conduct, and player and spectator decorum.
-Through example, each person associated with athletics must exemplify these principles and earnestly advocate them before others; by so doing, the goals of interscholastic athletics will be furthered.
+Inherent in interscholastic athletics and student activities are such principles as professional courtesy, ethics, conduct, and player and spectator decorum.
+Through example, each person associated with athletics and student activities must exemplify these principles and earnestly advocate them before others; by so doing, the goals of interscholastic athletics and student activities will be furthered.
 The following are guidelines governing the conduct of schools, principals, athletic directors, coaches, students (players and other performers and spectators) and adult spectators.

-- A. The school will strive for sportsmanlike conduct.
-As such: - The development of pride in school and community is a primary goal of the interscholastic program but only in an honorable fashion. - Unsportsmanlike conduct is not to be exhibited even if it appears others are not adhering to acceptable principles. - The rules of the game are to be regarded as mutual agreements. - Visiting teams are honored guests of the home team and should be treated as such. - All decisions of officials are to be abided by. - Officials and opponents are to be regarded and treated as honest in intention. - B. The athletic director, with support of the administration, will provide the leadership in enforcing the athletic code of conduct and should: - Heartily endorse the provisions of the code and transmit same (by appropriate means) to the student body, athletes, coaches, and spectators. - Issue verbal and written instructions to the athletic coaches to assist in carrying out these provisions. - Remind coaches that the athletic area is his/her classroom for the extension of the educational program. - Be visible at athletic events to indicate support of the program as well as a readiness to take immediate action should the situation warrant. - Properly plan for crowd control before, during, and after "home" interscholastic contests, and be present at "away" contests where unusual circumstances, pressures, etc., may be anticipated to exist. - Ensure the hiring of competent officials on the basis of their ability. - Directly, or by designee, serve as host to visiting school officials, athletic directors, game officials, and spectators. - Have a definite and mutual understanding for operations with the administration and the respective coaches. - Arrange for contests, which are educationally and physically sound for the athlete. - Ensure the proper game management of all home athletic events. - Strive to cooperate with all District, school, community, and league entities to maintain a wholesome athletic program. - Treat visiting teams and officials as guests. - Meet before the game with game officials to review game operation procedure and provide for facilities and privacy for officials. - C. The coaches will serve as a model not only for those participating in the program but also for those assuming the spectator role.
-All coaches shall: - Be a person of high moral character, a person of integrity whose first concern is for the welfare of the student-athletes. - Demonstrate professional attitude and appropriate attire at all times.
+- A. The school will strive for sportsmanlike and participation conduct.
+As such: - The development of pride in school and community is a primary goal of the interscholastic program but only in an honorable fashion. - Unsportsmanlike conduct is not to be exhibited even if it appears others are not adhering to acceptable principles. - The rules of the game are to be regarded as mutual agreements. - Visiting teams are honored guests of the home team and should be treated as such. - All decisions of officials are to be abided by. - Officials and opponents are to be regarded and treated as honest in intention. - B. The athletic director, with support of the administration, will provide the leadership in enforcing the athletic and student activities code of conduct and should: - Heartily endorse the provisions of the code and transmit same (by appropriate means) to the student body, athletes, coaches, directors, and spectators. - Issue verbal and written instructions to the athletic coaches/directors to assist in carrying out these provisions. - Remind coaches that the athletic area is his/her classroom for the extension of the educational program. - Be visible at athletic and student activity events to indicate support of the program as well as a readiness to take immediate action should the situation warrant. - Properly plan for crowd control before, during, and after "home" interscholastic contests, and be present at "away" contests where unusual circumstances, pressures, etc., may be anticipated to exist. - Ensure the hiring of competent officials on the basis of their ability. - Directly, or by designee, serve as host to visiting school officials, athletic directors, game officials, and spectators. - Have a definite and mutual understanding for operations with the administration and the respective coaches and directors. - Arrange for contests, which are educationally and physically sound for the athlete/student. - Ensure the proper game management of all home athletic events. - Strive to cooperate with all District, school, community, and league entities to maintain a wholesome athletic and student activity program. - Treat visiting teams and officials as guests. - Meet before the game with game officials to review game operation procedure and provide for facilities and privacy for officials. - C. The coaches and directors will serve as a model not only for those participating in the program but also for those assuming the spectator role.
+All shall:

+- Be a person of high moral character, a person of integrity whose first concern is for the welfare of the athletes/students. - Demonstrate professional attitude and appropriate attire at all times.